brewsci/homebrew-science/README.md

 # Brewsci/science (archived)

+This tap provided scientific formulae for both the Homebrew and Linuxbrew package managers.

 This tap is archived.
-We are not accepting new pull requests, except to migrate a formula to Homebrew/core or a different tap within the [Brewsci organization](https://github.com/brewsci).
+We are not accepting new pull requests, except to migrate a formula to [Homebrew/core](https://github.com/Homebrew/homebrew-core), [Brewsci/bio](https://github.com/brewsci/homebrew-bio), or a different tap within the [Brewsci organization](https://github.com/brewsci).
 Please open an issue if you are interested in creating and maintaining a new tap within the Brewsci organization.

+# Hosting Your Own Tap

+Anyone can host their own tap.
+See [Interesting Taps & Forks](https://docs.brew.sh/Interesting-Taps-and-Forks.html) and [How to Create and Maintain a Tap](https://docs.brew.sh/How-to-Create-and-Maintain-a-Tap.html)

 ![Brewsci logo](https://raw.githubusercontent.com/brewsci/homebrew-science/master/.github/brewsci-256x256.png)
 [![For science.](https://i.imgur.com/Bswp1.png)](https://xkcd.com/585)

-These formulae provide software tailored to scientific endeavours for both Linux and macOS.
-Need to store large amounts of data in a sparse matrix, solve a huge optimization problem or process the images from your space telescope?
-Maybe we can help!

 ## How do I install these formulae?